-This summer, Dr. Todd Bridges, National Lead for the USACE Engineering With Nature Initiative, was on the road visiting projects and sites across the country, meeting people, having conversations, and, hopefully, sparking a few ideas.
-We documented his trip here with images and videos along the way.
-Later we will share a series of short videos about what was seen and said and some ideas about the future for Engineering With Nature.
+In the summer of 2021 Dr. Todd Bridges, National Lead for the USACE Engineering With Nature Initiative, was on the road visiting projects and sites across the country, meeting people, having conversations, and, hopefully, sparking a few ideas.
+Each stop is documented here with images, short videos, and brief thoughts developed along the way.
+In the coming months we’ll expand these posts with reflections and additional video content about what was seen and said along with ideas for the future of Engineering With Nature.

 Trip Complete: 5,547 Miles